Taha-Batur-Senli/CS102_Section03_Group_03C/group/Taha_log.md

 With the Eid Al-Fitr about to end, I began working on the small issues on our code.
 My contributions are more cosmetic than practical at this point (since the app is working smoothly) but I will keep a log of it regardless.
 Moreover, since these are my final contributions, I wanted to make this my final entry.
 Therefore, I will try my best to list all I did in the mentioned days in one go and hopefully leave a heartwarming goodbye message.

 @WhatToDo?
-- Reviewed Javadoc comments for almost all the classes!
+- Reviewed Javadoc comments for some classes!
 - Performed final checks on the XML files.

 ### ~ Taking A Good Look Back (A Rant?
 I hope not!) ~